-- -disable-calculation disable automatic calculation of tree items - -expert start cube in expert mode which shows e.g. ghost metrics - -lastN, preload use given memory strategy.
-With the default value (skipped option) Cube-GUI reads the data from the .cubex file by the first access to it.
-With the "preload" it will read all the data into the memory during the initialization. "lastN" strategy forces to keep in memory last N used data rows.
-N=1 will make CubeGUI load and drop the data after every calculation, which will lead to the minimal memory footprint, but to the I/O overhead.
-N is specified via environment variable CUBE_NUMBER_ROWS
+- -disable-calculation disable automatic calculation of tree items - -expert start cube in expert mode which shows e.g. ghost metrics or additional analyses in Advisor plugin - -memory=<strategy> uses given memory strategy.
+If the option is omitted, CubeGUI reads the data from the .cubex file at the first access. "preload" reads all data into memory during the initialization phase. "lastN" keeps the last N data rows in memory.
+N is set via environment CUBE NUMBER ROWS.